-We may experience difficulty acquiring materials for the manufacture of our products or we may not be able to obtain substitute vendors.
-We may not be able to procure comparable materials or hybrid corn varieties at similar prices and terms within a reasonable time.
+No assurance can be given that we will not experience difficulty is acquiring materials for the manufacture of our products or that we will be able to obtain substitute vendors, or that we will be able to procure comparable materials or hybrid corn varieties at similar prices and terms within a reasonable time.
 Several of the raw materials we use to manufacture our products are currently purchased from a single source, including some monomers used to synthesize Intelimer polymers and substrate materials for our breathable membrane products.
 In addition, virtually all of the hybrid corn varieties sold by Landec Ag are purchased from a single source.
 Any interruption of supply could delay product shipments and materially harm our business.